You probably know all the excuses, and may have used one (or more) yourself:

 Even the most organized, beautiful bedroom looks less tidy with an unmade bed, and the converse is also true -- when the bed is made, it helps the rest of the room look styled, even if it is not perfect.
 Better still, once you are in the habit of making your bed, it’s likely that you’ll feel inspired to improve your bedroom’s appearance in other ways, even if very small.

 From tiny beginnings, great things grow.
+Maybe next, you'll tackle the closet.

 It Leads to Better Productivity